DBarinovv/rust_task_scheduler/README.md

 - Split the input data into small chunks (if chunk size is smaller than threshold skip next step)
 - Use a [threadpool](https://docs.rs/threadpool/latest/threadpool/)
 - Compute the answer
-2. Like [1](https://github.com/DBarinovv/rust_task_scheduler#solution-ideas), but implement threadpool with own hand
+2. Like [1.](https://github.com/DBarinovv/rust_task_scheduler#solution-ideas), but implement threadpool with own hand
-- Implement own threadpool
+- Implement own threadpool (if threshold is bigger than input data length, otherwise we don't create any other thread)
 - We assume that the input data is a ```vec<T>```
 - Split the input data into small chunks.
 Size of each chunk remains to be determined but we definitely don't need very small and very large pieces
 - Find out the optimal amount of workers in our threadpool for the current input data.
 It should depend on the number of cores count and the size of the data